RubyFalcon/webpack-template/README.md

-# restaurant-page
+# webpack template

-Restaurant project to practise using npm and webpack
+A template to setup a webpack based project

+Use npm install to install the package